 - For a California insurance company, we conducted focus groups in five areas throughout the state.
 The primary purpose of the focus groups was to qualitatively gauge sentiment in California about the insurance industry in general and about the company in particular.
 The sessions were designed to test awareness of several specific programs as well as to determine the impact of media coverage on the company’s image.

-- In 2006 and 2008, we conducted a national research project on behalf of a prestigious university.
-With the goal of evaluating the university’s image and reputation relative to other institutions, we conducted two national surveys among opinion elites and an Internet survey among four key audiences: higher education professionals; high school seniors; high school educators (including teachers, principals, and guidance counselors); and employers who make personnel decisions.
+- We conducted a national research project on behalf of a prestigious university with the goal of evaluating the university’s image and reputation relative to other institutions.
+We conducted two national surveys among opinion elites and an Internet survey among four key audiences: higher education professionals; high school seniors; high school educators (including teachers, principals, and guidance counselors); and employers who make personnel decisions.
 This research gave the university an opportunity to identify its relative strengths and weaknesses, as well as providing key insight into the factors and qualities that drive its reputation.